ElCodo99/mytools/README.md

 - **Feature Tracking**: Store features used for each model, useful for feature selection techniques.
 - **Flexible Retrieval**: Retrieve metrics using the `get_metrics` method, which supports efficient retrieval when using the `top_n` parameter (partial sorting).
 - **Specialized Retrieval**: Quickly get the highest and lowest metric values including the model where they were observed with `get_highest` and `get_lowest` methods.
 This query is extremely fast, because the best performing models are stored in cache.
 - **Top-N Models**: Retrieve the top n models based on a specific metric efficiently using the get_top_metrics method.
-If you specify `top_n` as an argument, keepR employs partial sorting, making it faster compared to manually sorting the full list afterwards.
+If you specify `top_n` as an argument, `keepR` employs partial sorting, making it faster compared to manually sorting the full list afterwards.
 - **Metric Cache**: An internal cache for storing the highest and lowest values of each metric, including the model where they were observed.
 This cache improves the efficiency of the `get_highest` and `get_lowest` methods.
-While the cache is a public list and can be retrieved with $metric_cache, it is strongly recommended not to manipulate this list directly as it affects the internal workings of the class.
+While the cache is a public list and can be retrieved with `$metric_cache`, it is strongly recommended not to manipulate this list directly as it affects the internal workings of the class.
 - **Export Capabilities**: The class provides with `save_metrics` the functionality to store metrics to CSV or JSON.
 - **Logging**: Supports logging to a console or a specified log file.

-### Why Use keepR?
-(Updated)
+### Why Use `keepR`?

 As a statistician or data scientist, managing multiple models and metrics can be cumbersome.
 The `keepR` class helps you organize your models and metrics efficiently.
 It is especially useful for simulation studies or any scenario where you need to fit multiple models.